 Radionuclide Specific Screening Values

 If the generic scenario specific screening values are exceeded further analysis of the water body is required to measure radionuclide specific concentrations.
-The radionuclide specific concentrations can be compared with calculated radionuclide specific screening levels. shows the radionuclide specific screening values that can be applied to any scenario. extend on this by include the radionuclide screening values for each of the considered scenarios. shows radionuclide screening values for scenarios that include an exposure pathway due to sediment.
+The radionuclide specific concentrations can be compared with calculated radionuclide specific screening levels.
+Table 6 shows the radionuclide specific screening values that can be applied to any scenario.
+Table 7 extend on this by include the radionuclide screening values for each of the considered scenarios.
+Table 8 shows radionuclide screening values for scenarios that include an exposure pathway due to sediment.

 Radionuclide specific screening levels are the concentration of that radionuclide at which the operational dose level would be exceeded.
 Therefore, it is possible that no singular radionuclide specific screening level is greater than its screening value but the operational dose value is still exceeded.
-To ensure the total exposure does not exceed the operational dose value a sum of ratios approach must be applied, which is shown in .
+To ensure the total exposure does not exceed the operational dose value a sum of ratios approach must be applied, which is shown in Equation 12.

 It is not practicable for a screening assessment to analyse the comprehensive list of radionuclides provided below.
 The radionuclides to be considered and measurement techniques used should be determined in consultation with relevant jurisdictional bodies and measurement laboratories, considering which radionuclides are likely to be present and of concern in the water body and what analyse is achievable in acceptable frame, following a graded approach.
 It is recommended that a gamma analysis is undertaken to assess a suite of radionuclides, along with radionuclide specific measurements for Po-210 and Ra-226/228.